thisismstiffanyjones/Project_Pokemon/README.md

 # Project_Pokemon

- In this repo you will find two cvs files that are used at different points in the code.
+ In this repo you will find two csv files that are used at different points in the code.

  The pdf "Pokemon Project.pptx" is the pdf download of our presentation.
 Sadly this loses the few animations, but this ensures that all graphs and titles remain